Computer management using Kace (KBOX)

 Previously the threat has been limited to malicious web sites – meaning sites run by hackers, sites you would normally not go to on purpose.
 That is no longer the case, the threat is now from legitimate web sites which have been compromised.

-To address this issue and with the support of the Information Technology Committee, a patch management client named Kace is being installed on all college PCs running Windows.
-Eventually Macs will also receive the Kace client.
+To address this issue and with the support of the Information Technology Committee, a computer management client named Kace is being installed on all college PCs running Windows.

-This system allows OIT to remotely push critical updates to your college computer.
+This system allows OIT to remotely push critical updates, distribute licensed software and inventory your college computer.
 Besides improving security, this should also be a convenience because the updating of software like Reader, Flash and Java will be much less time consuming.